TanninOne/pagan/doc/index_format.md

 pagan only knows PODs, custom types and lists thereof.
 However, one special type is "runtime" which will be resolved at runtime when the field is actually parsed.
 The index will reserve space for the runtime type so it only has to be resolved once.

-Lists can either have
+Lists can either
-* fixed size (as in: set by the specification)
+* have fixed size (as in: set by the specification)
-* calculated size (as in: read as data or calculated from data in the file, available before the list is indexed)
+* have calculated size (as in: read as data or calculated from data in the file, available before the list is indexed)
 * extend to the end of the "stream".
 "End of stream" means: either the end of the parent object (which needs to be of known size) or the end of the file.
+* repeat until a condition is met

 ## Data stream